-Comparative advantage refers to the ability of a country to produce particular goods or services at lower opportunity cost as compared to the others in the field.
-Due to differences in geographical situations, efficiency of labour, climate and natural resources, a country may have the ability to produce a commodity at a lower cost as compared to the other.
+Comparative advantage refers to the ability of a country to produce particular goods or services at a lower opportunity cost compared to the others in the field.
+Due to differences in geographical situations, the efficiency of labor, climate, and natural resources, a country may have the ability to produce a commodity at a lower cost compared to the other.

-In such cases, every country specializes in producing the commodity in which its comparative productions cost is the least.
+In such cases, every country specializes in producing the commodity in which the cost of its comparative production is the least.
 Therefore, all the entities can mutually benefit from voluntary trade and cooperation.
-This economic law was recognized by a political economist, David Ricardo in his book, ‘Principles of Political Economy and Taxation’ in 1817.
+This economic law was recognized by a political economist, David Ricardo, in his book ‘Principles of Political Economy and Taxation’ in 1817.

-After understanding the meaning of comparative advantage, let us have a look at the assumptions of this theory.
+After understanding the meaning of comparative advantage, let us look at the assumptions of this theory.

 Assumptions of Comparative Advantage